M. Angélica Thumala Olave

 B.A. in Sociology, Catholic University of Chile

-1. A cultural sociology of reading.
+A cultural sociology of reading and writing.
 I explore the personal and political significance of reading and books in Latin America and the UK.
-The focus is on the ethical and existential dimensions of reading fiction; on self-understanding, coping and pleasure as well as critical capacity and utopian thought.
+The focus is on the ethical and existential dimensions of reading fiction; on self-understanding, ethical reflection, and self-care.
+I am also exploring self-justification in autobiographical writing among elites and the links between reading and critical capacity, utopian thought and political radicalisation.

 (2012) with Muñoz-Boudet, A.M; Petesch, P.; Turk, C. On Norms and Agency.
 Conversations about Gender Equality with Women and Men in 20 Countries.
 Washington DC: IBRD/The World Bank.